tyndria/high-load-systems/API.md

 # Trashcans

-Let's try to create a **RESTful** (or sth near the REST) service.
+Let's try to create __sth near the RESTful__ service.

 ## Service goal

-The user wants to *find the nearest trashcan* with particular charactheristics
+The user wants to *find the nearest trashcan* with particular characteristics

-If the trashcan doesn't exist on map, *user should have a possibility to add it*.
+If the trashcan doesn't exist on a map, *user should have a possibility to add it*.
-We also want to *see the charachteristics* of each trashcan and have the possibility to *edit it*.
+We also want to *see the characteristics* of each trashcan and have the possibility to *edit it*.

 ## REST

-We will use HTTP protocol, which will provide __*statelessness*__ princip of the REST architecture.
+We will use the HTTP protocol, which will provide __*statelessness*__ principle of the REST architecture.

-Since we are going to design basic api let's review __*uniform interface*__ princip more closely.
+Since we are going to design basic API let's review __*uniform interface*__ principle more closely.
+All other principals like client-server architecture, cacheability, layered system will be covered in the next laboratories.

 ## Uniform interface